davidserra9/Uncertainty-as-Proxy/README.md

   - inference: inference_example
 ```

-Not all config divisions are used in all the runs (train, evaluate, inference).
-On every folder there is an example file with the explanation of the parameters.
+You can modify teh values in the individual config files or create new ones based on the provided examples.

 ### Log files
-The code will create a log folder in the repository in the first run of the code.
-Then, each run will create a subfolder with the timestamp of run.
-The log folder will contain all the files generated during the run.
-There will always be a log.log containing all the information and state of the run.
-The files according to the type of run are:
+During the execution of the code, a log folder will be created in the repository.
+Each run will generate a subfolder with a timestamp, containing all the files generated during that run.
+The log folder will always contain a `log.log` file, which provides information about the state fo the run.
+Additionally, the log files specific to each type of run are organized as follows:
 ```
 📂logs/
 ├── 📂YYYY-MM-DD_HH-MM-SS/ (train.py log)